 With mulled wine, children's punch, Christmas cookies and festive music on board, the journey on the Christmassy decorated tram is an unforgettable experience.
 There is a special children's programme for young passengers on Sundays in Advent.
 The entrance and exit point is at the tram stop "Sendlinger Tor".

 Come and sing some Bavarian and German Advent songs and Christmas carols together.
-Musicians will invite visitors at the Christkindlmarkt every thursday at 5 p.m. in front of Michaelskirche church to sing along for half an hour.
+Musicians will invite visitors at the Christkindlmarkt every thursday at 4.30 p.m. at the Kripperlmarkt in front of the St. Peter church to sing along for half an hour.
 Extra features include: full disabled access, texts in large lettering and Braille, sign language interpreters and induction loops for the hard-of-hearing.
 Guide dogs are allowed.

 Participation in the singing lessons is free of charge, as well as the music provided.
 Registration is not required.